50 Best Austrian Ski Resorts Near Innsbruck (Tyrol Region)

-Now that you know how we’ll rank the ski resorts in Tyrol, its time to learn a little more about a Tyrol ski vacation, how to get there and what you should expect.
+Now that you know how we’ll rank the ski destinations in Tyrol, its time to learn a little more about a Tyrol ski vacation, how to get there and what you should expect.

 Innsbruck is the capital of Tyrol.
 As such, it’s well connected and easy to get to.
 The Innsbruck airport is about 5km from the city.
-Moreover, there is an intricate network of rail and road which provide easy access to the city and surrounding destinations – in our case the ski resorts.
+Moreover, there is an intricate network of rail and road which provide easy access to the city and surrounding destinations – in our case the ski resorts near Innsbruck.

 The nearest airports to Innsbruck include;

 - Innsbruck Kranebitten Airport- 5km away (15 minutes)

 - Bolzano airport –128 km away (1 hour 30 minutes)

 - Salzburg Airport – 178 km away (1 hour 50 minutes)

 - Munich Airport – 202 km away (2 hours)

 Even though Innsbruck Kranebitten is the first choice for everyone, its capacity is limited.
 This means that you need to book your flight early to get a great price and the best flight time.
 For those who want to see a bit of the country, Munich Airport is a great choice.
 You’ll have 2 hours of travel to Innsbruck.